Yagisan/SS2-City-Plan-Contest-Helper/README.md

 4. Set the _installation location_.
 The recommended installation location is `C:\WJ\CPC`.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder. **The rest of this document will assume you are using the recommended installation path.**
 5. Set the _download location_.
 The recommended download location is `C:\WJ\CPC_downloads`.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 6. If you have existing downloads from Vortex or MO2, you may copy the `.zip`, `.7z`, or `.rar` files only to the _download location_.
 The recommended download location is `C:\WJ\CPC_downloads`.
 If the file you copy is exactly the same as what this wabbajack users, it will not be downloaded again, saving bandith.
-7. Click the Go/Begin button.
+7. Click the Install button.
 Wabbajack will check your downloads for matching files, and download any files it needs.
 8. Wait for Wabbajack to finish
 9. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).